annieross10/Horoscope__checker/README.md

 - Motivational Horoscope revealed
     - At the end of the interactive questionnaire, the horoscope calculator reveals your personalized horoscope, adding an exciting touch to the user experience.
-    - Whether you seek encouragement, guidance, or simply enjoy reading about astrology, the personalized horoscope feature adds an extra dimension of engagement to the horoscope calculator\ .
+    - Whether you seek encouragement, guidance, or simply enjoy reading about astrology, the personalized horoscope feature adds an extra dimension of engagement to the horoscope calculator.

 ![Horoscope](/assets/images/screenshots/horoscopeprediction.png)

-- Option to read another star sign at the end.
+- The calculator gives the user the option to read another star sign at the end.
-- Does not give you the oppertunity to input a false birthday - this is so you don't get a miscalculated horoscope!
+- It also does not give you the opportunity to input a false birthday or zodiac sign - this is so you don't get a miscalculated horoscope!

 ![invalid month message](/assets/images/screenshots/invalidresponse.png)